-(4) If a party, within 10 days after receiving notice, serves on the party seeking to introduce the copy of the records into evidence a written demand that the requirements of subdivisions (c) and (d) of Section 1271 be satisfied, together with a supporting affidavit, then the party who offers the copy of the business records as evidence must produce the custodian or other qualified witness in order to satisfy the requirements of Section 1271(d).
+into evidence a written demand that the requirements of subdivisions (c) and (d) of Section 1271 be satisfied, together with a supporting affidavit, then the party who offers the copy of the business records as evidence must produce the custodian or other qualified witness in order to satisfy the requirements of Section 1271(d).
 In his supporting affidavit, the adverse party must state that he has good reason to believe that the requirements of Section 1271 cannot be satisfied and must set forth the precise facts on which this belief is based.

-(5) Upon a showing of good cause, the court should be authorized to make an ex parte order shortening the time for service of the required notices.
+(5) Upon a showing of good cause, the court would be authorized to make an ex parte order shortening the time for service of the required notices.

-(6) In a case where a party has demanded that the requirements of Section 1271 be satisfied and has served the required affidavit, and where thereafter the evidence has been admitted on the testimony of the custodian or other qualified witness, the court may--if it finds that the party who opposed the introduction of the copy of the records did not have substantial justification for believing that the records did not satisfy the requirement for admissibility of Section 1271--require the party who opposed the introduction of the copy of the records to pay the party offering the copy of the records as evidence the expenses of obtaining the testimony of the custodian or other qualified witness, including reasonable attorney's fees.
+(6) In a case where a party has demanded that the requirements of Section 1271 be satisfied and has served the required affidavit, and where thereafter the evidence has been admitted on the testimony of the custodian or other qualified witness, the court may-if it finds that the party who opposed the introduction of the copy of the records did not have substantial justification for believing that the records did not satisfy the requirement for admissibility of Section 1271-require the party who opposed the introduction of the copy to pay the party offering the copy as evidence the expenses of obtaining the testimony of the custodian or other qualified witness, including reasonable attorney's fees.

-(7) In a criminal action for failure to support under Penal Code Sections 270, 270a, or 270c or in a civil proceeding under the Uniform Civil Liability for Support Act (Civil Code § 241 et seq.), a copy of the records of a business which is not a party to the action dealing with earnings of an employee are not made inadmissible by the hearsay rule if the affidavit of the custodian or other qualified witness satisfies the requirements of Evidence Code Section 1561 and if a notice of the intention to introduce the records together with a copy of the records is served on the parties not less than 10 days prior to trial.
-This hearsay exception is justified by the large volume of support cases, a significant number of which concern distant or out-of-state employers, by the routine and accurate nature of the records involved, and by the ability of the employee to refute the accuracy of the record by use of his own records and other sources of evidence.
+(7) In a criminal action for failure to support under Penal Code Sections 270, 270a, or 270c or in a civil proceeding under the Uniform Civil Liability for Support Act (Civil Code § 241 et seq.), a copy of the business records of an employer dealing with the employment and earnings of an employee would not be made inadmissible by the hearsay rule if the affidavit of the custodian or other qualified witness satisfies the requirements of Evidence Code Section 1561 and if a notice of the intention to introduce the records together with a copy of the records is screed on the parties not less than 10 days prior to trial.
+This hearsay exception is justified by the large volume of support cases, a significant number of which concern distant or out-of-state employers, by the routine and normally accurate nature of the records involved, and by the ability of the employee to prove any inaccuracy in the record by his own testimony and other sources of evidence.

 (8) The recommended new provisions would affect only the manner in which a copy of business records is admitted in evidence.
-They would not affect the weight to be given to the record as evidence of the act, condition, or event recorded, nor would they foreclose a party from presenting evidence to disprove such act, condition, or event.
+They would not affect the weight to be given to the record as evidence of the act, condition, or event recorded, nor would they forcelose a party from presenting evidence to disprove such act, condition, or event.